AR-sieve Bootstrap for High-dimensional Time Series: Empirical application: Particulate matter concentration

 In Figure~\ref{1:f12}, a $90\%$ nonparametric bootstrap interval using quantiles is created on the mean levels of (square root) $\text{PM}_{10}$, defined as $\theta_y \coloneqq \pQ \pmu_f$ with $\pmu_f$ denoting the population mean of temporal dependent factors $\{\pf_t\}$.
-From this plot of sample estimate and confidence interval of $\theta_y$, it is clear that local patterns, for example, between $4$\textsuperscript{th} and $10$\textsuperscript{th} half-hourly time points, are preserved flawlessly by our proposed AR-sieve bootstrap methods based on high-dimensional time series.
-Similarly, a sample estimate and a $90\%$ unreversed nonparametric bootstrap interval using quantiles for lag-$1$ autocovariance matrix $\text{Cov}(\py_t,\py_{t+1})$ of temporal dependent (square root) $\text{PM}_{10}$ levels at $48$ half-hourly time points are also computed and presented in Figure~\ref{1:f13}.
-This unreversed nonparametric bootstrap interval using quantiles provides interval estimates on autocovariance of (square root) $\text{PM}_{10}$ levels between two consecutive days, where, as shown in Figure~\ref{1:f13}, the local patterns are again completely preserved by our proposed AR-sieve bootstrap methods.
+From this graph of the sample estimate and the confidence interval of $\theta_y$, it is clear that local patterns, for example between $4$\textsuperscript{th} and $10$\textsuperscript{th} half-hourly time points, are preserved flawlessly by our proposed AR-sieve bootstrap method.
+Similarly, a sample estimate and a $90\%$ nonparametric bootstrap interval using quantiles for the lag-$1$ autocovariance matrix $\text{Cov}(\py_t,\py_{t+1})$ of temporal dependent (square root) $\text{PM}_{10}$ levels at $48$ half-hourly time points are also computed and presented in Figure~\ref{1:f13}.
+This nonparametric bootstrap interval using quantiles provides interval estimates on autocovariance of (square root) $\text{PM}_{10}$ levels between two consecutive days, where, as shown in Figure~\ref{1:f13}, local patterns are again completely preserved by the proposed AR-sieve bootstrap method.